dideler/school-projects/3773-adv-obj-oriented-app-dev-w-c++/assignments/a4/README.md

 Typically, you need at most one instance per concrete factory in your application, so concrete factories are often implemented as singletons.

+**Note:** The difference between the abstract factory pattern and factory pattern is that the former creates concrete products via dedicated concrete factories based off of an abstract factory, whereas the latter creates concrete products via a single factory.

 **Keywords:** abstract factory pattern, template method pattern, cryptography,
               decltype, ...